jinzezhu0609-ops/COMP2090SEF/Task 1/README.md

 ---

 ## 🚀 How to Run
-1. **Compress**: Compress it into a Zip package on GitHub and place it on your destop.
+1. **Compress**: Compress it into a Zip package on GitHub and place it on your desktop.
-2. **Decompress**: Extract the compressed package on the destop.
+2. **Decompress**: Extract the compressed package on the desktop.
 3. **Open the Terminal**: Open your Terminal (macOS/Linux) or Command Prompt (Windows).
 4. **Navigate to the Directory**: Use the `cd` command to enter the folder containing the above-mentioned files. ```bash cd /your/project/path ```